Applications for non-householder, new developments, or business/commercial including pre-application advice for small or large proposals.

 National guidance relating to new street design and parking is available from the Department for Transport website:

-Department for Transport - Manual for Streets
+Department for Transport - Designing and modifying residential streets

 A new East Riding of Yorkshire Council Parking and Layout Guide is being formulated.
 The guide will relate to new residential/commercial/retail development proposals and include how much parking provision will be required for each type of development.
 This is an important detail as East Riding of Yorkshire is mainly rural in area and cars are the most common form of transport.
 The guide will be available in the near future and posted on the website.